 Jenkins Org Folders with Bitbucket Cloud

 Typically, an organization using Git today will have many different Git repositories defined, especially if an application is comprised of many deployable artifacts, as is the case when using a microservices architecture pattern.
 Because of the amount of repositories and branches, configuration and maintenance of Jenkins projects for these applications can take up a lot of admin time.
 With the release of Cloudbees Jenkins Platform 15.11, Jenkins has the ability to create and manage workflow jobs for all repositories within Github, Github Enterprise, or Bitbucket Cloud.
 At this level, the only information that needs to be given to Jenkins is the organization name and credentials.
 Jenkins will then create Folders for each repository and projects for each branch that contains a Jenkinsfile.
-When the branch has been merged back into master and deleted, the project will be removed from Jenkins as well.
+When the branch has been merged back into controller and deleted, the project will be removed from Jenkins as well.

 Cloudbees Jenkins Platform

 Cloudbees Bitbucket Cloud Branch Source Plugin (1.0+)

 In Cloudbees Jenkins Enterprise, click New Item -> Bitbucket Team .
 In the Repository Sources section of the configuration enter the Bitbucket Team Owner as well as the Scan Credentials required to access the BitbucketTeam.
 You can use a BitbucketTeam API Key for the Scan Credentials, by navigating to the Bitbucket Cloud UI and going to the Team Settings -> API Key (Under Access Management section).
 You can then use the generated API Key displayed as the password and the team name as the username.